snowdriftcoop/snowdrift/GUIDE.md

 your changes with the main project.

-Assuming you ran `sdm init` to set up the databases, you can now enable the tests with:
+Assuming you ran `sdm init` to set up the databases, you can now run the tests with:

-    cabal install --enable-tests -fdev

-That only needs to be done once.
-From now on, you can run the tests with:

-    yesod test
+    stack test

 If tests fail, try to figure out what is wrong.
 Ask us for help if needed.

 Sometimes, the tests will need updating, and for that you should run:

-    cabal clean
+    stack clean
-    cabal configure -fdev
-    cabal build
-    yesod test
+    stack test

 Additional notes about databases
 ================================